Today's work environments are changing before our eyes and moving a little further away from traditional offices daily.

 7. Be mindful of time zones

+This is one more important rule of remote working communication etiquette.
 If you work in a multinational environment or with clients worldwide, always consider the time zones when scheduling a meeting.
 For example, if you are in Norway and want to contact a Toronto-based colleague, choose the afternoon according to your local time.

 8. Test your audio and video in advance

-Test your equipment to ensure it works well before you launch into a conference call with your colleagues.
+In work from home meeting etiquette, you should test your equipment to ensure it works well before you launch into a conference call with your colleagues.
 Nothing puts out a fire during a virtual meeting as technical issues.

 If your meeting is telephonic, check your device and service.
 Make sure you know how to log in, have a working webcam, microphone, and speakers, and have a strong WiFi signal.